Upper secondary education in Denmark

 If you are from another Nordic country and wish to take an upper secondary school programme in Denmark

-Vocational programmes (EUD and EUX)
+Vocational programmes in Denmark (EUD and EUX)

 The programme alternates between school classes and periods of practical work experience, and usually consists of a basic course and a main course.
 You can choose from 105 programmes with more than 300 stages or specialisations.
 You can take a vocational programme directly after elementary school, or later, depending on your age and background.
 Once you have completed a vocational programme, you will be qualified for employment as a skilled worker.